nikitabobko/AeroSpace/CONTRIBUTING.md

 When sending a PR:

-- use the `AeroShift` and `aeroshift` names for all user-facing artifacts
+- use the `Aeroshift` and `aeroshift` names for all user-facing artifacts
 - label upstream references as upstream
 - call out any deliberate fork-only divergence from upstream [AeroSpace](https://github.com/nikitabobko/AeroSpace)
 - keep commits scoped and coherent